Date of Award:

 More research is needed on the instruments used in this study, especially the Occupational Values Inventory and the Vocational Development Inventory.

 Orme, Terry Joseph, "The Relationship of Scoring Above or Below the 75th Percentile on the Kuder Preference Record to General Aptitude, Vocational Attitudes and Occupational Values" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5713.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .